 If you like to play it safe then investing in the S&P 500 is a good bet as records show that the index rises EVERY time in December when there is a year-to-date gain of 10 – 15% and no sign of a bear market.
 These factors assure us the S&P 500 will rise over December into the new year.
 However, there will be something different this year with the addition of Tesla to the S&P 500 today.
 Tesla is typically volatile, yet many are seeing their recent rises as an indicator of the broader market.
 Trading the index this week will be risky, but it might just pay off!

 A saying you hear a lot at this time of year on Wall Street is: “if Santa fails to call, bears may come to Broad & Wall.”
 The seasonal gift of the Santa Claus Rally doesn’t happen every year, but considering what a difficult year it has been, let’s hope that Santa pays us a little visit.
-Keep up to date with the latest news by following BullBear.
+Keep up to date with the latest news by following BullBear or visiting our website.